 Did you know that vaccine-friendly doctors welcome conversations with parents about the risks and benefits of vaccines and whether and when to vaccinate your kids at all?

 Dr. Sears and Naturally Nicole’s lists of vaccine-friendly doctors have now been deleted from the Internet.

 Good thing you’ve never heard of a vaccine-friendly doctor who will talk to you about how and when to vaccinate your kids.

-But in case you were wondering, vaccine-friendly doctors allow parents to make your own choices about when and how to vaccinate your kids, about delaying and even foregoing some vaccines.
+But in case you were wondering, vaccine-friendly doctors allow parents to make informed choices about when and how to vaccinate, about delaying, and even foregoing, some vaccines.

 Vaccine-friendly doctors are a threat to the health of all our children.

 You should not be allowed to TALK about this.

 Shut the f**k up and just vaccinate your kids.